draftm0de/flutter.ui/README.md

 rendered automatically.
 Supplying `onRefresh` switches to a `CustomScrollView`/`CupertinoSliverRefreshControl` pair without additional plumbing, and `emptyPlaceholder` gets wrapped in a `DraftModeUIRow` so empty states still align with the rest of the grouped UI.
+When `separator` is omitted the widget paints a Cupertino-style divider that mimics inset grouped lists; pass a custom widget (or `SizedBox.shrink()`) to override or remove that default treatment.

 ## DraftModeUIPage